Prospect (film)

-Prospect is a 2018 American science fiction indie film.
-The film was written and directed by Zeek Earl and Chris Caldwell and stars Pedro Pascal, Sophie Thatcher, and Jay Duplass.
-It features a teenage girl and her father traveling to an alien moon with a contract to mine gems in the moon's poisonous forest.
-On the moon, the father is driven by greed, and the two encounter dangerous strangers in the forest.
+Prospect is a 2018 American science fiction film that stars Pedro Pascal, Sophie Thatcher in her feature film debut, and Jay Duplass.
+The film, written and directed by Zeek Earl and Chris Caldwell, features a teenage girl named Cee (Thatcher) and her father Damon (Duplass) who land on a poisonous forest moon to mine for valuable gems.
+A series of betrayals, alliances, and conflicts with mercenaries and rival prospectors make their quest increasingly perilous.

+The film premiered on March 5, 2018 at the South by Southwest Film Festival.
+The company Gunpowder & Sky, under their science fiction-oriented label Dust, released the film in Regal Cinemas theaters on November 2, 2018, and on video-on-demand and home media on March 8, 2019.

 Plot

-A teenage girl, Cee, and her father, Damon, descend in a landing pod from a transport spaceship to the surface of a forest moon covered in poisonous spores to mine for gems.
-They suffer a technical malfunction during the descent which cripples the lander and the pair touch down some distance away from their planned prospecting site.
-The duo begin traveling to the site on foot and comes across an abandoned dig site.
+A teenage girl, Cee, and her father, Damon, descend in a landing pod from a transport spaceship to the surface of a forest moon covered in poisonous spores to mine for gems that are located within living organisms.
+They suffer a technical malfunction during the descent which cripples the lander, and touch down some distance away from their planned prospecting site.
+They begin traveling to the site on foot and come across an abandoned dig site.
 Damon and Cee extract a fleshy pod from the earth and dissect it to reveal a valuable gem.
 Cee implores her father to take the gem and return to the lander, but Damon insists they continue to the original landing site.

 The pair set out again, and Damon is approached by two rival prospectors: Ezra and his silent companion.
 Ezra and his partner plan to rob Damon and hold him at gunpoint, but Damon suggests in a counter-offer that they join forces.
-Damon explains that he has been contacted to assist a group of mercenaries who stumbled upon the legendary 'queen's lair', a dig site of extraordinary value.
+Damon explains that he has been contacted to assist a group of mercenaries who stumbled upon the legendary queen's lair, a dig site of extraordinary value.
 Damon suggests that rather than digging for the mercenaries, Ezra, his companion, and Damon can work together and take the entire dig for themselves.

 Ezra agrees, but Cee, who has been hiding throughout this encounter, ambushes the two hostile prospectors with a rifle - allowing Damon to wrest a weapon from Ezra before taking the latter and his partner hostage.
 Damon attempts to rob Ezra, but the partner attacks him and the pair shoot each other.
-Ezra's partner is killed and Damon is mortally wounded before being executed by Ezra himself.
+Ezra's partner is killed and Damon is mortally wounded before being killed by Ezra himself.